 Bucks want a hot doe the most in the pre-rut time.
 Nevertheless, it is easy to forget it during that time as they leave additional evidence of their location than any time of a year.

 It is a decent tactic to use the evidence and hanging tree stands to watch over the buck’s activities.
 However, you have to be patient and focus on the bigger picture.
 A buck will grab a hot hoe anyway irrespective of the place of scraping or rubbing.

 If you know the area they prefer to bed, travel, and feed, it can lead to a filled tag, especially if the buck can bunk you to this area.

 You may take the initiative of including a doe to monitor in your pre-rut trail camera schemes.
 If you hang your camera on a hot scrape or rub line, it might not be so good.

 Whatever the fact is, the bucks will ultimately find you.
 But, you also need to know what the doe is doing in the area.
 So, utilizing the trailing camera to collect information would be the best option.

 In an ideal world, all cameras would be cellular because you can check their activity right from your comfortable home.
 You can think of this option seriously if the area is compatible with a cell phone, you should consider it.
 If not, proceeding in an old-fashioned way would be wiser.

 The “no-flash” style cameras are preferable in the time of dealing with mature bucks.
-If it can be proved that white flash does not spoke deer, I must suggest staying with the no flash option.
+If it can be proved that white flash does not speak deer, I must suggest staying with the no flash option.

 As most of the “no flash” cameras are cost-effective and gradually becoming a norm, you should not take the chance of spooking the buck of your life.